Lily Dove

 Sometimes you will find me out at sea, collecting data about Earth’s oceans.
 Most of the time, you can find me working in slightly more comfortable environments.

 I am a seagoing oceanographer studying the interactions of physics and biogeochemistry in the Southern Ocean.
-Currently at Brown University as a NOAA Climate & Global Change Postdoctoral Fellow, I work with Mara Freilich and use data from underwater autonomous vehicles and satellites to understand what role the ocean plays in our climate system.
-I am broadly interested in how mesoscale and submesoscale dynamics affect the efficiency with which carbon dioxide can be transferred from the atmosphere to the deep ocean.
-Overall, I am fascinated by all things related to Earth science and am thrilled that my job is to ask and answer questions about the amazing planet we live on.
+Currently at Brown University as a NOAA Climate & Global Change Postdoctoral Fellow, I work with Mara Freilich and use data from underwater autonomous vehicles, satellite data, and idealized numerical models to understand what role the ocean plays in our climate system.
+I am interested in how mesoscale and submesoscale dynamics affect the efficiency with which carbon dioxide can be transferred from the atmosphere to the deep ocean.
+Overall, I am fascinated by all things related to environmental science and am thrilled that my job is to ask and answer questions about the amazing planet we live on.

-Outside of research, I participate in outreach at local middle schools and am passionate about increasing the accessibility of oceanography to historically margnialized students, including Black, Indigenous, Latino/a, first-generation, LGBTQ+, and disabled students.
+Outside of the lab, I use my scientific training to investigate ways to make geoscience more equitable and regularly participate in outreach at local middle schools to help increase the accessibility of oceanography.
 I am also an avid reader and baker and am always looking for my next cookie recipe!